- 2/3 cup non-dairy milk, cold (cashew, almond or canned coconut for richer texture)

 - Meanwhile, combine sliced strawberries with sugar in medium bowl to allow strawberries to get extra juicy; the longer they sit the more juices will release.
 You could also cut back on the sugar or omit sugar if you’d like.

-- Assemble shortcakes: Using bread knife, gently slice down the center of shortcake.
+- Assemble shortcakes: Using bread knife, gently slice down the center of shortcake biscuits.
 Layer on strawberries, whipped cream and more strawberries (and more whipped cream if you’d like) and top with other shortcake half.
 Dig in!

 Store leftover coconut cream covered in fridge.
 You can use excess in coffee or spread on toast with berries, etc.